openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns a [`ValidationResult` object](#validationresult) containing information about a compiled and executed template.
+Returns a `ValidationResult` type, which includes information about a compiled and executed template.

 ### validationErrors